Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day to day evolution

+## 05/01/2025

+- The first 2 days of this new year have been fixing some bugs and preparing for app deployment on the second week of the year

 ## 29/08/2024

 - Add issue templates and views so user can report issues.